 Clicking the "Heart" icon next to the device will allow you to view recent device heartbeats/statuses including your schedule settings.

-Each CamDo device (UpBlink, BlinkX, Blink) includes a 2 week free trial before requiring a subscription to continue the service.
+Each CamDo device (UpBlink, BlinkX, Blink) includes a 4-week free trial before requiring a subscription to continue the service.
 The trial period will begin when a new device has connected to CloudX for the first time.
 Once a device has connected to CloudX, it will become registered to the email address that was entered into the device for intial connection to CloudX.
 If you do not have a CloudX account associated with the email address, you will be sent a CloudX account activation email within 10 minutes of your device successfully connecting to CloudX.
 Note, each device registered would require a subscription in order to upload images to the CloudX account.
 The storage capacity is shared between devices, if you have multiple registered to your account.

 If you are having trouble, please review the video under Section 2 above.